View on GitHub

 Runoff is conceptualized as being generated through the saturation excess (Dunne, 1975 CHECK) mechanism.
 The saturation excess mechanism is dependent on topography and its interaction with the water table.
 The model is distributed with an integrated (albeit conceptual) groundwater system.

-Surface water-groundwater integration is viewed from the hydrologists’ perspective: areas where is the groundwater system limiting infiltration (shallow groundwater table) and even contributing to overland runoff (springs/seepage areas).
+Surface water-groundwater integration is viewed from the hydrologists’ perspective: areas where the groundwater system is limiting infiltration (shallow groundwater table) and even contributing to overland runoff (springs/seepage areas).
 As a model output, this can be quantified as a net groundwater exchange field (groundwater recharge less discharge)

-pre-defined data-driven parameters
+Pre-defined data-driven parameters

 The following are determined using a topographical analysis:

-globally applied parameters
+Globally applied parameters

 Cells with a contributing area greater than 1 km² are deemed “stream cells” in which additional sources include groundwater discharge to streams.